Trump pressured Georgia to ‘find the fraud’ in earlier call

 The December call, described by a person familiar with it who spoke on the condition of anonymity in order to describe the sensitive nature of the discussion, preceded Trump’s Jan.
 2 call to Georgia Secretary of State Brad Raffensperger where he asked election officials to “find” enough votes to overturn Joe Biden’s win in the state’s presidential election.

 The call was first reported Saturday by The Washington Post.
+The White House had no immediate comment.

 The call to the investigator occurred as election officials were conducting an audit of signatures on absentee ballot envelopes in Cobb County.
 The audit eventually identified only two minor issues out of more than 15,000 signatures reviewed.